-- 4.13.3 THIS PARAGRAPH DELIBERATELY LEFT BLANK - 4.13.4 Intermediate floors and stairs used as access and their supporting primary elements within the firecell shall have FRRs of at least 30 minutes. - 4.13.5 Intermediate floors shall satisfy the following conditions: - a) If there are two or more separate intermediate floors, the levels of those floors above the firecell floor differ by no more than 1.0 m, and - b) The total combined occupant load on the intermediate floors is not greater than 100, and c) The total combined area of the intermediate floors is no greater than specified in Paragraph 4.13.6.
+4.13.4 Intermediate floors and stairs used as access and their supporting primary elements within the firecell shall have FRRs of at least 30 minutes.

+4.13.5 Intermediate floors shall satisfy the following conditions:

+- a) If there are two or more separate intermediate floors, the levels of those floors above the firecell floor differ by no more than 1.0 m, and - b) The total combined occupant load on the intermediate floors is not greater than 100, and - c) The total combined area of the Amend 2 intermediate floors is no greater than Dec 2013 specified in Paragraph 4.13.6.
-4.13.6 For occupancies other than warehouses with storage height over 3.0 m, the total combined area of the intermediate floors within the firecell shall be the lowest of:

-a) 20% of the area of the firecell floor, not including the area of the intermediate floors if the intermediate floors are enclosed or partitioned or b) 40% of the area of the firecell floor, not including the area of the intermediate floors if the intermediate floors:
+4.13.6 For occupancies other than warehouses with storage height over 3.0 m, the total combined area of the intermediate floors within the firecell shall be the lowest ٥f a) 20% of the area of the firecell floor, not including the area of the intermediate floors Amend 2 if the intermediate floors are enclosed or Dec 2013 partitioned or c) The area that allows up to 100 occupants on the intermediate floors based upon the occupant density of the space in accordance with Paragraph 1.4.

-- i) are completely open, or - ii) if enclosed or partitioned, a Type 4 system is installed, or - c) The area that allows up to 100 occupants on the intermediate floors based upon the occupant density of the space in accordance with Paragraph 1.4.
+- b) 40% of the area of the firecell floor, not including the area of the intermediate floors if the intermediate floors: - i) are completely open, or - ii) if enclosed or partitioned, a Type 4 system is installed, or